tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 # What are they?

-Fraud proofs are a way to improve the security of SVP clients [5] and allow SPV clients to have the same security as full nodes.
+Fraud proofs are a way to improve the security of SVP clients [5] by providing a mechanism for full nodes to prove that a chain is invalid irrespective of the amount of proof of work it has[5].
 Fraud proofs could also help with the Bitcoin scaling debate as SPV clients are easier to run and could thus help with Bitcoin scalability issues[6].

 A full Bitcoin node contains the following details:
   * every transaction that is currently being broadcast around the network
   * every transaction that has ever been sent
   * all the unspent transaction outputs (UTXOs) [4]

 An SPV client such as a mobile device would not have the ability to process all that information and would need to check significantly less information than that.
+These SPV client make use of Bloom filters to receive transactions that are relevant to their local wallet[7].
+Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by respond with a boolean answer[9]

 ![spv.png](sources/spv.png)
 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight Bitcoin Clients [7]

-To avoid downloading and indexing all transactions and blocks, what SPV rely on is Merkle trees.
-A merkle tree is a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
-With merkle trees, one only needs a small part of the block, called a merkle root, to prove the transaction is in the block[8]
+In addition to Bloom filters, SPV cleints rely on Merkle trees - a binary structure that has a list of all the hashes between the block (apex) and the transaction (leaf).
+With merkle trees, one only needs to check a small part of the block, called a merkle root, to prove the transaction is in the block[8].

 ![merkle-tree.png](sources/merkle-tree.png)

-## Problems with SPV clients
+## Security and privacy issues with SPV clients
+* **Security**

+In August 2017, a weakness in the Bitcoin merkle tree design was found to reduce the security of SPV clients which could allow an attacker to simulate a payment of arbitrary amount to a victim using a SPV wallet, and trick the victim into accepting it as valid[10].
+This brute force attack particularly affects systems that automatically accept SPV proofs and could be carried out with an investment of approximately $3 million[11]

+* **Privacy**

 ## Suggested fraud proof improvements
-???

-## Possible attacks on SPV clients

 ## Conclusions, Observations, Recommendations

-- ???

 ## References